Stephanie-Daniella/Awesense-Project/README.md

 # Awesense-Project
 This repository contains the solution to the convex optimization problem presented by Awesense.
+IndividualNodes_Stephanie_Solution.ipynb contains the solution considered the most appropriate.

 The problem is based on balancing the workloads of the producing electrical transformers required by the consumers, taking into account the distance involved as the reconnection cost.